Lawand-A/german_password_list/README.md

 # german_password_list
-Pasword list based on most common german names.
+This is a password list based on the most common German names.
+The list is generated from names and assumes that the user combines their name with their birthdate followed by a period (.) or exclamation mark (!).
+The list contains approximately **2 million passwords** for use in brute-force attacks.